walterwanderley/sqlite-http-cache/README.md

 **Any other parameter will be included as an HTTP header in the request**

-You ca use environment variable in the param values.
-Example:
+You can use environment variables in parameter values.
+For example:

 ```sql
 CREATE VIRTUAL TABLE temp.custom_request USING http_request(authorization='Bearer ${API_TOKEN}');